camunda/dmn-scala/zeebe-worker/README.md

 ### Zeebe Task Definition

-* register for tasks of type 'DMN'
+* register for jobs of type `DMN`
-* required task header 'decisionRef' => id of the decision to evaluate
+* required task header `decisionRef` => id of the decision to evaluate
-* completes task with payload 'result' which contains the complete decision result
+* completes job with payload `result` which contains the complete decision result

 ```xml
 <bpmn:serviceTask id="decisionTask" name="Eval DMN decision">